JakubLiska/MothDrinksClone/README.md

 Hello there!
 We would like to introduce you to our Moth Drinks web page clone.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.
+This project was created to improve and exhibit our skillset with technologies listed below.

+Please notice that fonts might differ a little as original ones are not free.

 ## Tech stack